taynasuperti/Leiturinha/README.md

 3- Use as credenciais acima

-4- Você será redirecionado para o painel administrativo
+4- Você terá acesso ao painel administrativo

+---

 ## Estrutura do Projeto